PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - **Microcontroller:** is a microprocessor with added functionality such as memory peripheral hardware.

+- **Microprocessor:** is a computer processor for which the data processing logic and control is included on a single integrated circuit (IC), or small number of ICs.
+The microprocessor contains the arithmetic, logic and control circuitry required to perform the functions of a computer's central processing unit (CPU).
+The microprocessor is a multipurpose, clock-driven, register-based, digital integrated circuit that accepts binary data as input, processes it according to instructions stored in its memory, and provides results (in binary) as output.

 - The processor part of the microcontroller is called the Centeral Processing Unit (CPU).

 - **CPU:** a piece of hardware that runs our software by fetching and executing assembling  instructions for memory.